 (a) Definition of a Supervising Physician.
 Supervising physician means a licensee holding an unrestricted full license in the Commonwealth who:

-1. has completed ACGME-accreditedAOA accredited or accredited Canadian post-graduate medical training in a specialty area appropriately related to the physician assistant's area of practice, is board-certified in a specialty area appropriately related to the physician assistant's area of practice, or has hospital admitting privileges in a specialty area appropriately related to the physician assistant's area of practice; and
+1. has completed ACGME-accredited, AOA accredited or accredited Canadian post-graduate medical training in a specialty area appropriately related to the physician assistant's area of practice, is board-certified in a specialty area appropriately related to the physician assistant's area of practice, or has hospital admitting privileges in a specialty area appropriately related to the physician assistant's area of practice; and

 2. holds valid registration(s) from the Massachusetts Department of Public Health and the U.S. Drug Enforcement Administration to issue written or oral prescriptions or medication orders for controlled substances; and